denishjackson1/deploy-to-kubernetes/README.md

-# Deploying Application to Kubernetes Cluster
+# Deploying Application to Kubernetes Cluster.

 This guide provides step-by-step instructions for deploying your application using Docker and Kubernetes.